hugo-t-b/eslint-config/README.md

 # ...
 ```

-This config builds on top of the TypeScript one, so you will need to follow the steps needed for it to work.
+This config builds on the TypeScript one, so you will need to follow the steps needed for that to work.

 ### Vue